 - Pharynx (throat)

 - Nose and sinuses

 Smoking is also linked to acute myeloid leukemia.

-Smoking raises your risk of heart disease and stroke
+Smoking raises the risk of heart disease and stroke

 Women who smoke greatly increase their risk of heart disease (the leading killer among women) and stroke.
-The risk goes up with the number of cigarettes smoked and the length of time a woman has been smoking.
+The risk goes up with the number of cigarettes smoked and the length of time a woman has been smoking, but even people who smoke less than 5 cigarettes a day can have heart and blood vessel disease.
 Even though most of the women who die of heart disease are past menopause, smoking increases the risk more in younger women than in older women.
 Studies suggest that smoking cigarettes increases the risk of heart disease even more among younger women who are also taking birth control pills.

 Smoking damages your lungs

 Smoking damages the airways and small air sacs in the lungs.
 This can cause chronic coughing, wheezing, trouble breathing, and long-term (chronic) lung disease.
 More than 90% of deaths due to chronic bronchitis and emphysema – together these are known as chronic obstructive pulmonary disease (COPD) – are caused by smoking.
 Today, more women than men die from COPD, and evidence suggests that women are more likely to get severe COPD at younger ages than men.